MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/1-introduction.md

 Microsoft Defender for IoT provides comprehensive threat detection for IoT/OT environments, with multiple deployment options that include cloud-connected, fully on-premises, or hybrid environments.

-This module describes the steps required to deploy an OT sensor and connect it to Defender for IoT for operational technology (OT) monitoring.
+This module describes the steps required to deploy an Operational Technology (OT) sensor and connect it to Defender for IoT monitoring.

 ## Example scenario

 Suppose you work for a car manufacturer that has offices and production sites across the globe.
-You're tasked with implementing a system to monitor traffic and secure your manufacturing automation systems (Operational Technology), from the access panels to the pneumatic and packaging systems.
+You're tasked with implementing a system to monitor traffic and secure your manufacturing automation systems (OT), from the access panels to the pneumatic and packaging systems.
 To take your organization's OT security visibility to a whole new level, your team chooses to use Microsoft Defender for IoT.

-You’ve been tasked with installing Defender for IoT software on your new OT sensors.
+You’ve been tasked with installing Defender for IoT monitoring software on your new OT sensors.
 You have the activation file from the onboarded OT sensor, and the list of your sensor’s required endpoints.
-You must first create a virtual machine to run the sensor on and then install the monitoring software on to the sensor.
+You must check that your deployment department have created a virtual machine to run the sensor on and then install the monitoring software on to the sensor.
 Then, use your activation file to complete your deployment and connect your sensor to Azure.

 ## What will we be doing?

 In this module you'll complete the following tasks:

-- **Create a virtual machine**: Configure a VM and run the sensor on it.
+- **Check the virtual machine**: Ensire that the VM is configured correctly and runs the OT sensor.
+- **Download the monitoring software**: Download the ISO file from the Azure portal.
 - **Install monitoring software**: Install the ISO file on the sensor.
 - **Set up the interface**: Define the interface settings for each sensor end point to be monitored.
 - **Activate the sensor**: Run the activation file and assign security signatures.